openedx/docs.openedx.org/source/educators/migration_wip/20_glossary/glossary.rst

   OLX  (open learning XML) is the XML-based markup language that is used to build courses on the Open edX platform.

-  For more information, see :ref:`What is Open Learning XML?`.
+  For more information, see :ref:`What is Open Learning XML?<what is open learning xml>`.

 .. _Open Response Assessment_g: